Mbed-TLS/mbedtls/docs/proposed/config-split.md

   builtin drivers and the platform abstraction layer.
 * tf_psa_crypto_config.h inherites from all the cryptography configuration options of mbedtls_config.h.
-* apart from the PSA cryptography API configuration options that are prefixed by PSA_WANT_, the tf_psa_crypto_config.h configuration options are prefixed by TF_PSA_CRYPTO_.

 ## Comments about objectives and requirements